bhuwanb23/legisense/README.md

 flutter build ios

 # Web
-aflutter build web
+flutter build web
 ```

 ---

 ## 🧯 Troubleshooting
-- Android networking: use `http://10.0.2.2:8000` for the emulator
+- **Android networking**: use `http://10.0.2.2:8000` for the emulator.
-- Analysis initially 404: UI polls for ~30s, then shows a friendly message
+- **Analysis 404 initially**: UI polls for ~30s, then shows a friendly message.
-- Overlap with device status bar: ensure `SafeArea` wraps page bodies (already applied)
+- **Overlap with status bar**: ensure `SafeArea` wraps page bodies (already applied).

 ---

+## ✅ In Summary
+**Legisense** is a citizen‑first, India‑first legal AI companion that not only explains contracts but also simulates consequences, adapts to local laws, and supports users empathetically — bridging a major access‑to‑justice gap while remaining feasible, scalable, and affordable.

+---

 ## 📄 License
-MIT — see the LICENSE file (if not present, feel free to add one).
+MIT — see the `LICENSE` file (if not present, feel free to add one).